 I didn’t want this to be just a list of 12 really good games, though.
 When a game makes my top 12 it has to be a game that affected me to such a degree that I could honestly say that, without it, I would be a different person entirely.
 Some of these games we have already reviewed here and others are on the short list for future appearances.
 But hey, listen!
 Enough with the introductions, let’s get started on the most obvious entry on the list.

 #12 The Legend of Zelda: Ocarina of Time

 Any fan of the Zelda series is likely to have at least one of its games on their list and for me that is The Legend of Zelda: Ocarina of Time.
 This game came out when I was a little fellow and I borrowed it from my cousin after watching him beat the game once.
 We didn’t actually speak English and had to form our own story around what was happening.
 I never got far back then, but a lot of its early scenes were etched into my mind, like the Gohma battle, Kokiri Forest, and getting butchered by skeletons in the fields of Hyrule.

 It wasn’t until years later when Twilight Princess came out that I reconnected with the Zelda series and finally beat Ocarina of Time.
 Of all the games in the series, I just feel that Ocarina had the best balance of gameplay and story, presenting a great cast of characters and lots of side-stories to explore alongside solid, if a bit retroactively clumsy, gameplay.
-Its dungeons, despite being the first time Nintendo attempted to 3D it up, are sublimely designed with complex yet memorable layouts, and the bosses that await are the end are among my favorites in the franchise.
+Its dungeons, despite being the first time Nintendo attempted to 3D it up, are sublimely designed with complex yet memorable layouts, and the bosses that await at the end are among my favorites in the franchise.

 Nowadays it is best experienced via the remake for the 3DS, which perfectly spiced up the game’s visuals and added other features to deal with some of the more outdated mechanics.